8307084692

 • Assessment of oral motor skills

-Your child’s therapist will also ask you about their daily habits, communication needs, your concerns about your child’s development and if you have any questions about what to expect.
-This initial session can take an hour to complete.
+Your child’s therapist will also ask you about their daily habits, communication needs, your concerns about their development, and any questions you may have about what to expect.
+This initial session typically takes about one hour.

 What does an ST treatment session look like?

-After the evaluation, your child may come back on a weekly basis for up to 6 months for 1:1 individual sessions, lasting 30 mins, that focus on reaching goals determined from the evaluation.
-These sessions are designed to be child-led, enjoyable, meaningful and fun for your child while supporting their skill development in various activities.
+After the evaluation, your child may attend weekly 1:1 sessions for up to six months.
+Each session lasts 30 minutes and focuses on goals identified during the evaluation.
+These sessions are designed to be child-led, enjoyable, meaningful, and fun, while supporting skill development across various activities.

-Parents are encouraged but not required to stay in the session.
-Your therapist will give you feedback, recommendations and homework each session to continue your child's progress at home between sessions.
+Parents are encouraged—but not required—to stay during the session.
+Your therapist will provide feedback, recommendations, and homework to help continue your child’s progress at home between sessions.

-When your child's goals are met, parents/caregivers are happy with their progress and they are thriving, they will be discharged from ST services.
+Once your child’s goals are met, parents/caregivers are satisfied with their progress, and your child is thriving, they will be discharged from speech therapy services.

 Copyright © 2025 Playhaus Pediatric Therapy - All Rights Reserved.